KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 ```

 The train.data is a small dataset consisting only 592 rows of
-observation, and data partition splits it into 70% of train.set with 415
+observation, and data partition splits it into:

+-   70% train.set with 415 rows of observation and,
-rows of observation (\~70%) and 177 rows of observation (\~30%).
+-   30% of test.set with 177 rows of observation.

 Data size of **train.set**: